 We forecast the next three years of price movements by looking at factors likely to affect the market's supply chain, such as inputs, demand and competition.
 You can then use the price forecast to figure out the best time to purchase.

 What other costs are associated with purchasing Loyalty Program Management Software?

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Loyalty Program Management Software with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Where can I purchase Loyalty Program Management Software?

 There are about 200 LPM software vendors currently operating in the United States.
-The top four LPM software vendors, Aimia, Alliance Data Systems, Connexions and TIBCO, generate about 38.0% of the market's revenue, indicating a medium level of market share concentration.
-Moderate switching costs and moderate levels of product specialization...
+The top four LPM software vendors, Oracle, FIS, IBM and SAP, generate about 40.0% of the market's revenue, indicating a medium level of market share concentration.
+Moderate switching costs and moderate levels of product specialization lock in...
 Subscribe to learn more.

 Questions to ask potential suppliers